Skip to content

 • Objectives — placed in priority order as the background frame.
 They shape judgment during the conversation and are evaluated afterward for completion-rate analytics.

-• Active Playbook — contributes its body, examples, and the bodies of its referenced Skills (yours plus the system skills Anychat adds for your configuration and the channel).
+• Active Playbook — contributes its body, examples, and its procedures (plus the system skills Anychat adds for your configuration and the channel).
 The agent operates inside it until a handoff or the end of the conversation.

 • Playbook index — a compact list of the other Playbooks' names and when-to-use descriptions, so the agent knows what it can hand off to.